jamesquinlan/dsc-techstack/topics/latex.md

 Note that `\part` and `\chapter` are only available in report and book document classes.

-For a more complete discussion about the document structure see the article about sections and chapters.
+For a more complete discussion about the document structure, see the article about sections and chapters.